 One of the things that strikes me about this work is its remarkable maturity, as though someone far older and more experienced made them.
-In person, Marc exudes rationality, reason and a steady pace.
-This comes though in the pictures in their sure footedness.
+In-person, Marc exudes rationality, reason, and a steady pace.
+This comes through in the pictures in their sure-footedness.
 Placement is considered and known here.
 I asked him about the focal length of the lens he used.
 He smiled and said, "it's wide".
 That's all I got but I'd be willing to bet he feels the lens's extreme width is an integral part of the group of pictures.

 I like his sense of humor: